1939 Alabama Crimson Tide football team: Fordham

 On the road against a favored Fordham squad, the Crimson Tide defeated the Rams 7–6 at the Polo Grounds in an intersectional matchup.
 The Crimson Tide scored their only points of the game in the first quarter.
 Jimmy Nelson scored Alabama's only touchdown on an 18-yard run to cap a 40-yard drive, and then Hayward Sanford connected on the extra point to give the Crimson Tide a 7–0 lead.
 Sanford later missed a 33-yard field goal in the first, and the Rams turned the ball over on downs at the Alabama 19-yard line to keep the score 7–0 at the end of the quarter.
 Fordham then scored their only points of the game late in the fourth after Dom Principe scored on a short touchdown run; however, Alex Yudikaitis missed the extra point which proved to be the margin in their loss.
-The victory improved Alabama's all-time record against Fordham to 1–1.

-This game is also noted as being the second televised college football game after the 1939 Waynesburg vs. Fordham football game played one week earlier.
+This game is noted as being the second televised college football game after the 1939 Waynesburg vs. Fordham football game played one week earlier.
 The game was televised exclusively in New York City as it was broadcast over W2XBS and only a few hundred televisions were thought to be in existence at the time.